Uberi/AutoHotkey.net-Website-Generator/README.md

 ### GUI configuration

 A configuration GUI will be shown if the "ShowGUI" option is set.
+This option also enables usage of a configuration file, which is in INI format.

 Options
 -------